The World Series of Poker: Your FAQs Answered

 How many tables are in the WSOP?

-This is dictated by the number of players taking part in the tournament.
+The number of tables at the WSOP is dictated by the number of players taking part.

 The beginning of the Main Event is generally staggered over the first three days though, as it would be exceptionally difficult to get nearly 8,000 people playing poker at the same time.